benjburgess/benjburgess.github.io/index.md

 Over the past four years I've been using a variety of **computational and statistical approaches** to explore how multiple perturbations affect complex systems.
-I've made some really interesting discoveries over this time, including finding consistent patterns across a variety of disparate large-scale datasets.
+I've made some really interesting (and novel) discoveries over this time.
+For instance, I've been able to show that the contrasting results of a dozen or so high-profile papers are due to methodological differences and not ecological or environmental factors as previously assumed.

-I love **problem-solving**.
-It would be figuring out how to code a new analysis in **R**, **helping others** overcome obstacles, or **teaching myself new skills**; through all of these activities I enjoy the overcoming the challenges they present.
+More broadly, I love **problem-solving**.
+It could be figuring out how to code a new analysis in **R**, **helping others** overcome obstacles, or **teaching myself new skills**; through all of these activities I enjoy overcoming the challenges they present.

 To learn more **about me and see my CV**, check out the [*Bio / CV*](https://benjburgess.github.io/about/) section of this site.